 You’ll pay your disposable income toward your remaining debt (nonpriority unsecured debt, like credit card balances and medical bills).

-When completing the Chapter 13 means test, you must provide your average monthly income for the six-month period prior to filing for bankruptcy.
-You then compare your average income against the median state income for a household of the same size.
+When completing the Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period form, you’ll provide your average monthly income for the six-month period before filing for bankruptcy.
+You’ll then compare your average income against the median state income for a household of the same size.

 How much you’ll pay nonpriority unsecured creditors will depend on whether your income is above or below the state median.
 You’ll find your state’s most recent median income figures on the U.S. Trustee’s website.
 Select “Means Testing Information” from the left navbar.